The Unnecessarily Complicated Chinese Family Tree

 And yup, there’s another word for mum’s sibling’s son if younger than you.

-Coming to China, you may have noticed the importance of addressing people and learning about etiquette and traditions.
-Depending on your age, whether you’re male or female, and in what capacity you’re meeting somebody, you will be addressed as something else.
+Depending on your age, whether you are male or female, and in what capacity you’re meeting somebody, you will be addressed as something else.

 Others you’ll come across in day to day life include:

 帅哥 – shuàigē: Used towards a male in a friendly way (lit. handsome guy)

 大哥 – dàgē: Said towards any male to show respect